What rights do people with disabilities or reduced mobility have when traveling by train?

 Information on the accessibility of stations, stops and trains can be obtained from the railroad companies, the station operating company or your travel agency.
 No proof of handicap is required to claim assistance-services.

-Persons with reduced mobility are entitled to tickets with no extra charge.
-Some rail companies offer discounted tickets for passengers with a certain degree of disability or who present a disability pass (e.g. ÖBB-Personenverkehr for passengers with a degree of disability of at least 70 percent).
+In addition, passengers are entitled to tickets at no extra charge.
+Some rail companies offer discounted tickets for passengers with a certain level of disability or upon presentation of a disability ID card (e.g., for a disability level of at least 70 percent with ÖBB-Personenverkehr).
 However, there is no legal obligation for companies to offer discounted tickets.

-If there is no ticket counter or handicapped-accessible ticket machine at the departure station or no other barrier-free option to purchase a ticket in advance, tickets can be purchased on the train at no extra charge.
+If there is no ticket counter, accessible ticket machine, or other accessible option for purchasing a ticket in advance at the departure station, tickets can be purchased on the train at no extra charge.

 Companies may restrict or deny this right for reasonable security reasons or if reservations are required.